fricklerhandwerk/pywebsetup/README.md

 # Setup

-To run a site on `nginx`, one needs to link a site configuration in the appropriate directory.
+To run a site on `nginx`, one needs to link a site configuration to the appropriate directory.

+Since every distribution has its own default configuration, this is only a hint to where the right place might be.
+Please find and check your `nginx.conf` for a line such as `include sites-enabled/*;`.

 ## Linux